Thermadiag/seq/README.md

 -	[memory](docs/memory.md): allocators and memory pools mainly used for containers
 -	[charconv](docs/charconv.md): fast arithmetic to/from string conversion
 -	[format](docs/format.md): fast and type safe formatting tools
--	[containers](docs/containers.md): main module, collection of original containers: double ended vector, tiered-vector, ordered hash map, flat map based on tiered-vector...
+-	[containers](docs/containers.md): main module, collection of original containers: double ended vector, tiered-vector, ordered hash map, flat map based on tiered-vector, compressed vector...
 -	[any](docs/any.md): type-erasing polymorphic object wrapper used to build heterogeneous containers, including hash tables and sorted containers.

-seq library is header-only and self-dependent.
 A cmake project is provided for installation and compilation of tests/benchmarks.

 Why C++11 ?
 -----------